indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 We want to constantly improve, experiment and create new knowledge in the entire organization.
 After all, organizations that are able to learn quicker than others have a competitive advantage.

+### 3.1.
+Generative Organizations

 In low trust work environments, incidents are often followed by the *name, shame, blame* pattern.
 This, however, obstructs individuals and the entire organization from learning.
 Getting punished for mistakes incentivizes you to stay in your comfort zone; that happy little place where you're less likely to cause problems.
-You're discouraged from experimenting and trying out new things.
+You're discouraged from experimenting, trying out new things and asking _"what-if"_ questions.
 Instead of taking responsibility, it's more convenient to hide failures under the covers.
 People are less likely to speak up and propose novel solutions to existing problems.
 Due to low trust, those who try to innovate are met with resistance.